-A. B. COURSES
+A. B. COURS SES

 Rhetoric 3 credit hours each semester

-Human Biology credit hours one semester
+Human Biology 4 credit hours one semester

-Problems of Citizenship credit hours one semester
+Problems of Citizenship 4 credit hours one semester

-Physical Education l credit hour each semester
+Physical Education I credit hour each semester

-Military Science and Tactics l credit hour each semester
+Military Science and Tactics 1 credit hour each semester

-French) 3 or 4 credit hours each semester
+French ) 3 or 4 credit hours each semester

 Spanish 3 or 4 credit hours each semester

 German one required 3 or 4 credit hours each semester

-Latin credit hours each semester
+Latin 4 credit hours each semester

-Greek) credit hours each semester
+Greek ) 4 credit hours each semester

-Mathematics or Electives 8 to 5 credit hours each semester
+Mathematics or Electives 3 to 5 credit hours each semester

-^{}Freshmen planning to major in Mathematics or Physics are required to take Algebra, 4 hours, the first semester, and Trigonometry, 4 hours, the second semester.
+\Freshmen planning to major in Mathematics or Physics are required to take Algebra, 4 hours, the first semester, and Trigonometry, 4 hours, the second semester.

 Freshmen planning to major in Biology, History, Modern Language, or Political Science, are recommended to take Algebra, 4 hours, or Business Mathematics, 4 hours, the second semester.

-Students intending to major in Biology or Physics will take Biology or Physics in the freshman year, and postpone their foreign language or some other freshman subject until the sophomore
+Students intending to major in Biology or Physics will take Biology or Physics in the freshman year, and postpone their foreign language or some other freshman subject until the sophomore year.